jaydenspurgiasz/event-scout/README.md

 # Event Scout
-Introducing Event Scout, a social media style event hub where anyone can post, find, RSVP to events near them.
+Introducing Event Scout, a social media style event hub where anyone can post, find, and RSVP to events near them.
 Event organizers post event flyers and details, attendees create an account and RSVP to certain events.
-Each event contains its own “group chat” where attendees can meet online beforehand.
+Each event contains its own "group chat" where attendees can meet online beforehand.
 Private events can also be created that are only visible to a user's friends.

+## Features
+- **Event Creation** - Create public or private events with details like date, location, and description
+- **RSVP System** - Users can RSVP to events they want to attend
+- **Real-time Chat** - Each event has a group chat for attendees to communicate
+- **Friends System** - Add friends and share private events
+- **Email Reminders** - Automatic email reminders sent daily at 9 AM for events happening within 24 hours

 ## Running Locally
 ### 1. Clone the repo: